Chief Minister of Bihar

-The chief minister of Bihar serves as the head of the Government of Bihar, overseeing its administration and governance within the constitutional framework of India.
+The Chief Minister of Bihar is the de facto head of the executive branch of the Government of Bihar, of the Indian state of Bihar.
+The chief minister of Bihar overseeing its administration and governance within the constitutional framework of India.

 While the Governor of Bihar holds the ceremonial role of the constitutional head, real executive authority rests with the chief minister, who is responsible for implementing policies and managing the state's day-to-day affairs.
 Appointed by the Governor following elections to the Bihar Legislative Assembly, the chief minister is typically the leader of the majority party or coalition in the assembly.
 Upon taking office, they form a council of ministers, assigning portfolios to manage various government departments.
 This council operates collectively under the chief minister's leadership and remains accountable to the legislative assembly.
 Responsibilities of the office include leading cabinet meetings, drafting and implementing state policies, and presenting the annual budget.
 In addition to maintaining law and order, the chief minister directs efforts toward economic development, public welfare, and infrastructure improvement.
 Coordination with the Government of India and advocacy for Bihar's interests at the national level are also integral parts of the role.
+Chief Minister also serves as Leader of the House in the Legislative Assembly.

 Policy proposals and legislative initiatives are often introduced under the chief minister's guidance, shaping the government's agenda in the assembly.
 Administrative oversight is another key function, ensuring government departments and officials deliver public services efficiently and in line with policy objectives.
 The position carries a five-year term, concurrent with the tenure of the legislative assembly.
 However, tenure depends on retaining the confidence of the assembly, as the chief minister can be removed through a vote of no confidence.
 There are no term limits, allowing for multiple consecutive or non-consecutive terms.
 Since its establishment in 1946, the office has grown in influence, reflecting shifts in state politics and governance.
 The role has become central to Bihar's administration, with successive holders contributing to the state's legislative, economic, and social development efforts.

 From 1946, 23 people have been chief minister of Bihar.
-The current incumbent is Nitish Kumar who is having incumbency since 22 February 2015.
-The longest incumbent chief minister of Bihar held to Nitish Kumar.

-List
+The current holder of the position is Samrat Chaudhary, who succeeded the longest-serving Nitish Kumar from 22 February 2015 to 14 April 2026.
+Kumar vacated the Chief Minister's Office due to his election as an MP in the upper chamber of the union Parliament, the Rajya Sabha.

+Oath as the state chief minister

+The chief minister serves five years in the office.
+The following is the oath of the chief minister of state: